Monopole and instanton effects in QCD: Monopoles

 We count the numbers of the absolute values of the monopole currents that form the closed loops $C$~\cite{Bode1} and define the length of the closed loops $L_{m}$ as a one-dimensional object as follows:

-First, we put the monopole and anti-monopole at the centre of the lattice and confirm the dependence of the monopole density on the distance $D$ by increasing the distance between the monopole and the anti-monopole and by varying the magnetic charge $m_{c}$.
-If the monopole is placed the proper distance away from the anti-monopole, even if the distance is increased, the monopole density does not change.
+First, we calculate the monopole density on a dual-site using the normal configuration and the configurations of the additional monopole and anti-monopole to confirm whether the monopole and anti-monopole are appropriately added to the configurations.
+Figure~\ref{fig:mono_density_xyz} shows that the additional monopole and anti-monopole diffuse in the spatial lattice after increasing the magnetic charges $m_{c}$.
+As indicated in table~\ref{tb:mon_dens_1}, the monopole density $\rho_{m}$ increases with increasing magnetic charge $m_{c}$.
+Incidentally, we calculate the monopole density $\rho_{m}^{nd}$ without diagonalizing the configurations, and we list the computed results in the same table~\ref{tb:mon_dens_1}.
+The computed results show that the monopole density $\rho_{m}^{nd}$ does not vary even if we increase the magnetic charges $m_{c}$.

-We determine the distance $D$ between the monopole and the anti-monopole as $D$ = 9 (1.09 [fm]).
-This distance is compatible with $D$ = 8 (1.06 [fm]) in previous studies ($V = 14^{4}$ and $V = 16^{3}\times32$, $\beta = 6.0000$)~\cite{DiGH3, DiGH5}.

-We measure the monopole density and the length of the monopole loops to confirm whether the monopole and anti-monopole are appropriately added in the configurations.
-We define the lengths of the monopole loops as $L_{m}^{T}$, $L_{m}^{L}$, and $L_{m}^{S}$, which indicate the total length of the loops, the longest loops, and the short loops, respectively.
-The short loops are defined as the remainder after the longest loops are subtracted from the total length.
-The computed results are given in Table~\ref{tb:mon_dens_1}.
+Next, we measure the length of the monopole loops.
+We define the lengths of the monopole loops as $L_{m}^{T}$, $L_{m}^{L}$, and $L_{m}^{S}$, which indicate the total length of the loops, the longest loops, and the shortest loops, respectively.
+The shortest loops are defined as the remainder after the longest loops are subtracted from the total length.
+The computed results are provided in table~\ref{tb:mon_dens_1}.

-As shown in Fig.~\ref{fig:mono_loops_vs_mc}, the length of the longest loop $L_{m}^{L}$ linearly increases with increasing magnetic charge $m_{c}$; however, the length of the short loops $L_{m}^{S}$ does not change.
-This shows that the eigenstate of the monopole creation operator becomes the coherent state and produces only the long monopole loops in the configurations.
+As shown in figure~\ref{fig:mono_loops_vs_mc}, the length of the longest loop $L_{m}^{L}$ linearly increases with increasing magnetic charge $m_{c}$; however, the length of the shortest loops $L_{m}^{S}$ does not change.
+This shows that the monopole creation operator produces only the long monopole loops in the configurations.

-Hereafter, we do not transform the SU(3) matrix under a particular gauge condition, nor do we apply the Abelian projection on the gauge links of the non-Abelian.
+Hereafter, we do not diagonalize the SU(3) matrix under a particular gauge condition, and we do not apply the Abelian projection to the SU(3) matrix.